spastorelli/im-docs/docs/get-started/tutorial/webapp.md

+---
-# Tutorial - Configure your InterMine webapp!
+title: Tutorial - Configure your InterMine webapp!
+---

 This tutorial aims to cover the basics of configuring an InterMine webapp.